Avik9/Sequitur-Algorithm/README.md

 - The `include` directory contains C header files (with extension `.h`) that are used by the code.
 Note that often (but not always) these files contain `DO NOT MODIFY` instructions at the beginning.
-You should observe these notices carefully where they appear.
+One should observe these notices carefully where they appear.

 - The `src` directory contains C source files (with extension `.c`).